 (ii) The Development Site is located within the attendance zones of an elementary school, a middle school or a high school that does not have a Met Standard rating by the Texas Education Agency.

-(H) The pre-application met all applicable requirements.
+(H) The Pre-Application met all applicable requirements.

 (4) Leveraging of Private, State, and Federal Resources. (§2306.6725(a)(3))